 To remove listing-specific warehouses and revert to the store fulfillment settings, check Use Store Warehouses.

-Listings warehouses apply even to multi-item orders.
+Listing warehouses apply even to multi-item orders.
 If an order includes a listing with custom fulfillment settings, the entire order will adhere to the settings of that listing.
 For orders where two lines have different listing-level settings, the first listing with custom settings determines the fulfillment warehouse for the entire order.

 Update listing fulfillment warehouses in bulk using a CSV file upload.
 Follow these steps: